 Message from the Chair of Governors

 I have had the honour of being the Chair of Governors of the Federation since its inception back in September 2014.
-I am well supported in the role by Andrew Whitehead as Vice Chair and a fantastically experienced and enthusiastic governing body.
+I am well supported in the role by the Vice Chair, Chris Thompson and a fantastically experienced and enthusiastic governing body.

 I was Chair of the Carlisle Infant School governing board at the time we were responsible for deciding how to respond to our much-loved Headteacher, Clare McCann, announcing her retirement.
 As governors we worked alongside staff and the community to find a way to provide our children with the best possible caring and cohesive education.
 It has been a very exciting time within the Federation over the past few years and I have been hugely impressed with the way the two schools have come together, with a strong leadership team and support from all the staff to make our Federation an amazing place to be for our children.